GutuGaluppo/snubes/README.md

 ## Final consideration

-I didn't develop the carousel due to not been required and
+I didn't develop the carousel due to the short time and not been required